SmartPowerSocket/DesktopApp/README.md

 4) Run NGROK: ```ngrok http 3000```

-5) Edit app/actions/types.js with the NGROK URL
+5.1) Edit app/actions/types.js with the NGROK URL

+5.2) Edit particle-gui/index.js with the NGROK URL

-5.1) [WINDOWS ONLY] Install Python 2.7 and add to environment variables
+5.3) [WINDOWS ONLY] Install Python 2.7 and add to environment variables

 6) Run: ```npm install```